apecloud/kubeblocks/docs/api_docs/kubeblocks-for-vector-database/manage-vector-databases.md

 * View all the database types and versions available for creating a cluster.

-  Make sure the `postgresql` cluster definition is installed with `kubectl get clusterdefinitions postgresql`.
+  Make sure the `qdrant` cluster definition is installed with `kubectl get clusterdefinitions postgresql`.

   ```bash
   kubectl get clusterdefinition qdrant